-Trump's Response To Justice Kennedy's Retirement Was Surprisingly Reasonable
+Trump Had A Surprisingly Measured Response To Justice Kennedy's SCOTUS Retirement

 Every time something wild happens in the world of politics, people all wonder: what will President Donald Trump say?
 Will he shoot his mouth off?
 (It's happened.)
 Will he settle down with a statement?
 Well this time, it looks like the latter, since Trump's response to Justice Kennedy's retirement was surprisingly measured.
 Hey, it has to happen sometimes.